-Investing in a set of interchangeable knitting needles is a commitment to the next few years of your knitting pleasure.
-Our experience has shown us that most likely purchasers of interchangeable sets are late beginning-to-intermediate knitters looking to prepare themselves for a variety of projects and yarns.
-Our recommendations below are geared towards those knitters needing an all-around needle set, including some upgrades for knitters with more specific needs.
+Investing in a set of interchangeable knitting needles is a commitment to the next 10 or more years of your knitting pleasure.
+We've reviewed more than a dozen interchangeable knitting needles sets and recommend the top needles geared towards those knitters needing an all-around needle set, including some upgrades for knitters with more specific needs.

 How to choose an interchangeable knitting needle set

-When looking at interchangeable knitting needles, there are three variables to consider:
+Just like any other knitting needle, the tip profile, material and finish, price, warranty are all important characteristics.
+When looking at interchangeable knitting needles, there are three specific variables to consider:

 - The breadth of sizes included

-- The quality of the connector and cables
+- The quality of the join and cables

 - The versatility of the set to serve you in many different kinds of projects